 There is no suggestion that Stonehaven has turned its back on any of this work.
-But the agency is thought to have expanded its reach and is increasingly taking work from the established players in public affairs, says one rival lobbyist.
+But the agency is thought to have expanded its reach and is increasingly taking work from the established players in public affairs.

-A senior lobbyist at a rival agency says he is impressed with Lyburn’s agency, but insists that they are not doing anything that his shop has not thought of: “Stonehaven may be different from the mainstream public affairs and corporate communications consultancies, but they’re not doing anything that’s completely brand new.
+But a senior lobbyist at a rival agency says that while he is impressed with Lyburn’s outfit, they are not doing anything that his own shop has not thought of: “Stonehaven may be different from the mainstream public affairs and corporate communications consultancies, but they’re not doing anything that’s completely brand new.
 They’re doing polling, territory and positioning and we’ve been doing that for years.”

 WPI Strategy is also appearing on public affairs pitch lists with increased frequency, say industry figures.
 Like many of the new players, the outfit set up by former Number 10 man Sean Worth and ex-Policy Exchange communications director Nick Faith claims to do far more than traditional public affairs.
 In particular, it puts a heavy emphasis on developing policy ideas for clients.

 For example a recent campaign drive for Vodafone saw the agency creating economic analysis identifying the digital potential of 50 towns and cities across the UK.
 The research was launched at a public event with digital and culture minister Matt Hancock and Vodafone CEO Nick Jeffery at the British Academy.